 How to Dry Hydrangeas & Keep the Shape

-I’ve tried a few different ways of drying hydrangeas in the past but this was the best and also the easiest.
+I’ve tried a few different ways of drying hydrangeas in the past but this was the best and also the easiest method for drying hydrangeas.

 A sure sign that Autumn is on the horizon is when your hydrangea blossoms start to change.
 You’ll notice that the once velvety flowers start taking on a more papery feel and the colors begin to change(my blooms were bright blue before); this is the perfect time to cut some stalks to dry out.